Pilot in Command

 Education & Training Requirements:

-- College degree preferred, but not required.
+- A college degree is preferred, but not required.

 Experience Requirements:

-- FAA First Class Medical required.
+- Requires an FAA First Class Medical Certificate.

-- Corporate Flight Department experience preferred.
+- Experience within a Corporate Flight Department is preferred.

-- International Flight Operations Experience Preferred.
+- International Flight Operations Experience is preferred.

 Other Requirements:

-Jet Aviation is an Equal Opportunity Employer and provides equal employment and affirmative action opportunities to applicants and employees without regard to race, color, religion, sex, sexual orientation, gender identity, national origin, protected veteran status, or disability.
+Equal employment and affirmative action opportunities are provided to applicants and employees without regard to race, color, religion, sex, sexual orientation, gender identity, national origin, protected veteran status, or disability.